Some people may have told you that cold email is dead.

 This way, you can make sure you’re keeping the conversation going with your prospects- even those who have not yet responded.

-Automation will also ensure that you are sending follow-ups at the best time intervals possible to get the best results.
+Automated follow-ups will also ensure that you are sending at the best time intervals and time of day possible to get the best results.

 Re-send emails